 Go for it!

-Link text should indicate where the link navigates to.
+Linked text should indicate where the link navigates to.
 Give users context about the link destination.

 Add skip links or anchors to help people navigate around content pages.